 Proven and potential academic excellence

-- a first-class or strong upper second class undergraduate degree (average mark of 65% or above) with honours in law, or in any other social science discipline including sociology, anthropology, politics, and economics.
-In exceptional cases, the degree may be in the humanities.
+- a first-class or strong upper second class undergraduate degree (average mark of 65% or above) with honours in law, or in any other social science discipline including sociology, anthropology, politics, and economics, or in a relevant humanities discipline.

 Equivalent qualifications may include a postgraduate diploma or a master’s degree.

 Most students admitted to the programme have a previous master's qualification but this is not a formal requirement.

 For applicants with a degree from the USA, the minimum GPA sought is 3.7 out of 4.0.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience